shanielh/Blog/content/posts/async-profiler.md

+---
-From Developer Tool to Production Asset: Our Journey with Async Profiler
+title: "From Developer Tool to Production Asset: Our Journey with Async Profiler"
+date: 2025-07-01
+draft: false
+tags: ["AsyncProfiler", "JVM", "JFR", "ProductionDebugging", "PerformanceEngineering", "Observability"]
+---

 When we created Upsolver, our goal was to build a high-performance, headless big data ELT tool.
 To achieve this, we deliberately chose a monolithic architecture—and we're not ashamed of it.
 While monoliths come with trade-offs, they gave us the performance and control we needed early on.